HoodyH/Virus-Check-App/README.md

 ```

 ## File structure
-Explanation of each file int the project structure
+Explanation of each file in the project structure
 ```text
 ├── backend
 │   ├── core